Ilex is Latin for a plant with evergreen leaves; verticillata is Latin for whorled, due to the appearance of the berry arrangements.

 Seeds can be germinated post-collection, or by cold stratification, but may take years to germinate in moist soil; one suggested strategy is up to 60 days at 68-86 degrees F, followed by 60-90 days at 41 degrees F, and then keep warm and moist until sprouts emerge.

-Ilex species are considered toxic, and should not be ingested by humans.
+Winterberry is considered toxic, and should not be ingested by humans.

 Library Garden (see garden map)